top of page

 Bowery Club Picture 2.jpg

-Mattye started out as a dancer.
-She was part of Bettie Taylor’s dancing crew the Taylorettes in the 1940s and performed in Club 666.
-By the mid-1950s she was billed as a rhythm and blues and swing singer performing at Club 509 and the Flame Show Bar.
+Mattie initially embarked on her career as a dancer, being part of Betty Taylor’s dancing crew, the Taylorettes, in the 1940s, and gracing the stage of Club 666.
+By the mid-1950s, she transitioned into a rhythm and blues and swing singer, headlining performances at Club 509 and the Flame Show Bar.

 Mattye Gaither 2.jpg